cflinspach/parse_logs/README.md

 # parse_logs.pl
 Check plugin for Icinga2 that parses logs and counts the occurrences of a string.
 Also collects and displays logs from IcingaWeb2

-Currently only works with Cisco devices but more to come.
+Currently only works with Cisco and Extreme devices but more to come.

 # Installation
 Requires Net::Telnet, Net::Telnet::Cisco, Net::OpenSSH, File::ReadBackwards